Expium/web-forms-for-jira/readme.md

 the provided index.html for CDNs for both.

 To use this module with an Angular app, load it on the page, and then depend on the 'jiracreate' module.
-You can then use the inquiryForm attribute directive anywhere on the page.
+You can then use the inquiryForm element directive anywhere on the page.

 To use this module without Angular, load this script and its css on to the page,